Skip to main content

 • Maternity service providers MUST implement the entire record standard.

-• Other providers involved in a pregnancy episode MAY implement the standard.
+• Other service providers with an active involvement during a pregnancy episode MAY implement the standard.

 • Maternity staff MUST work with local informatics teams to ensure implementation.